pbv/codex/doc/USER-GUIDE.md

 *Simple exercise authoring*

-:    Exercise descriptions are written in a human-readable Markdown format that can easily be copied, mailed, kept in a version repository, compared for changes, etc.;
+:    Exercises are written in a human-readable Markdown format that can easily be copied, mailed, kept in a version repository, compared for changes, etc.;

 *Allows assessing program units*